dscape/rewrite/README.md

 1. Fork rewrite in github
 2. Create a new branch - `git checkout -b my-branch`
+3. Develop/fix the functionality
-3. Test your changes
+4. Test your changes
-4. Commit your changes
+5. Commit your changes
-5. Push to your branch - `git push origin my-branch`
+6. Push to your branch - `git push origin my-branch`
-6. Create an pull request
+7. Create an pull request

 ### Running the tests